Inequalities In Homogeneous Triebel-Lizorkin And Besov-Lipschitz Spaces: Triebel-Lizorkin space and iterated differences

 if $N'$ is chosen so that $N'>n+s>0$.
 Using H\"{o}lder's inequality for $1\leq q<\infty$, we have

 Inserting (\ref{eq307}) into (\ref{eq306}) and applying the appropriate change of variable $z=2^{-k}h$ and then inserting the resulting inequality into $\|\cdot\|_{L^p(\bbbr^n)}$ quasinorm yield

-From inequalities (\ref{eq553}) and (\ref{eq308}), we also deduce for every $k\in\bbbz$ and almost every $x\in\bbbr^n$, the integral on the left end of (\ref{eq299}) is absolutely convergent and hence well-defined.
+From the first line of (\ref{eq553}) and the inequality (\ref{eq308}), we also deduce for every $k\in\bbbz$ and almost every $x\in\bbbr^n$, the integral on the left end of (\ref{eq299}) is absolutely convergent and hence well-defined.
 Thus for each $k\in\bbbz$ and almost every $x\in\bbbr^n$

 and we argue as in Remark \ref{remark3} to obtain

 and we recall that $\psi_{2^{-k}}(y)=2^{kn}\psi(2^ky)$ thus the constant in (\ref{eq302}) is independent of $k\in\bbbz$.
 From (\ref{eq301}), (\ref{eq302}) and (\ref{eq82}) of Remark \ref{remark6}, we deduce that